 "Why would you go in?"

-Meagan kept her eyes firmly on the ground.
+Megan kept her eyes firmly on the ground.
 She couldn't stand to look into those wise eyes in front of her.
 "Everyone else could swim so I thought it'd be ok.
-I didn't want to bother anyone, and we could walk.
-I just…. slipped."
+I didn't want to bother anyone, and we could touch the bottom so, I just slipped," she answered.

 Soft footsteps approached the two.
 "When I said I didn't want to hear any complaints, I meant about how cold or dirty we were going to get by crossing the river," Sam sighed.
 "I guess it's also my fault for not clarifying well enough."

-Not used to anyone supporting her like this, Meagan squeaked.
+Not used to anyone supporting her like this, Megan squeaked.
 This earned her a tired laugh from those around her.

 "Crazy things always seem to happen to the people of Casper High," mumbled Star who slumped to the floor next to their teacher.